Spaklerweg metro station

 Spaklerweg is an Amsterdam Metro station in the industrial area Overamstel of Amsterdam, Netherlands.
-The station opened in 1982 and is served by 3 lines, the 51 (Amsterdam Centraal - Isolaterweg), 53 (Amsterdam Centraal - Gaasperplas) and 54 (Amsterdam Centraal - Gein).
+The station opened in 1982 and is served by 3 lines, the 51 (Amsterdam Centraal - Isolatorweg), 53 (Amsterdam Centraal - Gaasperplas) and 54 (Amsterdam Centraal - Gein).

 The metro station is only accessible with an OV-chipkaart or GVB Travel Pass.

 Change at this station between lines 51 and 53/54.